Frequently Asked Questions

 Method Development and Validation

-Can we transfer methods directly to MicroConstants if they were previously developed using an LC/MS/MS instrument other than Waters?
+Can we transfer methods directly to MicroConstants if they were previously developed on an LC/MS/MS platform not listed on your website?

 Yes.
-Your method will transfer to a Waters LC/MS/MS system at MicroConstants with little to no modification.
-In many cases, lower limits of detection can be achieved when properly optimized on the Waters system.
+Your method will transfer to a comparable LC/MS/MS system at MicroConstants with little to no modification.
+In many cases, lower limits of detection can be achieved when properly optimized with proper optimization or moving to a more sensitive platform.

 If we already have a method that was developed at another CRO, will we need to pay to have it redeveloped at MicroConstants?